Overpronation of the foot is not an injury itself but if you overpronate then you may be more susceptible to a number of sports injuries. It is often

 How does overpronation cause Injury?

 Excess pronation usually causes overuse type injuries, occurring most frequently in runners.
-When a neutral foot pronates during walking or running, the lower leg, knee and thigh all rotate internally (medially).
+When a neutral foot pronates during walking or running, the lower leg, knee, and thigh all rotate internally (medially).
 When an athlete with an overpronates this rotation inwards movement is exaggerated.
-This in turn increases the stresses on the muscles, tendons and ligaments of the foot, lower leg including shin and knee as the limb rotates in too far.

 How can I tell if I overpronate?